-With Valentine’s Day fast approaching, I wanted to share a few activities to help keep your little ones engaged and your party well-managed.
-Typically, our classroom Valentine’s Day party includes five/six stations set up with various Valentine’s Day games, activities and crafts.
-Despite this year looking a little different, we can still complete many of these same activities from a safe distance as a whole group, while sharing the love, of course!
+With Valentine’s Day fast approaching, I wanted to share a few activities to help keep your little ones engaged and your party well-managed!
+Typically, our classroom Valentine’s Day party includes five/six 15 minute stations.
+With these Valentine’s Day games, activities, crafts, science experiments, snacks, read alouds and movie ideas… you can easily plan the ultimate Valentine’s Day party!

 Amp up the learning with a few Valentine’s Day literacy and math activities.
 Bingo is a great way to review letters, sounds, numbers, math facts, CVC words, rhyming, as well as sight words, during your classroom Valentine’s Day party.
 For maximum engagement, toss in some festive bingo markers!

 During math time, the students can use candy hearts as manipulatives for counting, graphing and measuring.
 They will roll a die and count that many pieces of candy.

 For a more challenging version, they can roll a plus/minus die and add or remove that many candies.

 This “Heart Stack” challenge is always a hit!
 The kiddos can stack and graph how many hearts tall they can make a tower.
 To make stacking the hearts a bit more challenging, have the students use one hand.